Shahzebkhan173/Ageing-transcriptome-meta-analysis/Project report.md

 ## Credits

-GO enrichment analysis and this repository prepared by Daria Kozhevnikova
+This project was completed by Andrey Stapran, Shahzeb Khan and Daria Kozhevnikova as requirnment for Computational Biology of Agining course taught by Ekaterina Khrameeva.

-The Jupiter Notebook for the data meta-analysis prepared by Andrey Stapran
+The Jupyter Notebook for the data meta-analysis prepared by Andrey Stapran, GO enrichment analysis and GenAge intersection analysis was carried out by Daria Kozhevnikova and ShahZeb Khan, respectively.

-The search in GenAge and description of found matches prepared by ShahZeb Khan

 ## References